StPaulAcademy/HOMAR-FTC-Library/README.md

 * **Added** Derivative limiting implementation for PID controller
 * **Added** Integral limiting functionality for PID controller
 * **Added** Ability to set a heading offset for Extrinsicable drivetrains
+* **Added** Copy constructors for PIDController, PIController, PController, and ErrorTimeThresholdFinishingAlgorithm
+* **Added** Getters and setters for ErrorTimeThresholdFinishingAlgorithm